mjuez/rotation-forest-bd/README.md

 <a name="ref_1"></a>[1] Rodriguez, J. J., Kuncheva, L. I., & Alonso, C. J. (2006).
 Rotation Forest: A New Classifier Ensemble Method.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 28(10), 1619–1630. [https://doi.org/10.1109/TPAMI.2006.211](https://doi.org/10.1109/TPAMI.2006.211)

-## Aknowledgments
+## Aknowledgements

-This work was supported through project TIN2015-67534-P (MINECO/FEDER, UE) of the *Ministerio de Economía y Competitividad* of the Spanish Government, project BU085P17 (JCyL/FEDER, UE) of the *Junta de Castilla y León* (both projects co-financed through European Union FEDER funds), and by the *Consejería de Educación* of the *Junta de Castilla y León* and the European Social Fund through a pre-doctoral grant (EDU/1100/2017).
+This work was supported through project TIN2015-67534-P (MINECO/FEDER, UE) of the *Ministerio de Economía y Competitividad* of the Spanish Government, projects BU085P17 and BU055P20 (JCyL/FEDER, UE) of the *Junta de Castilla y León* (both projects co-financed through European Union FEDER funds), and by the *Consejería de Educación* of the *Junta de Castilla y León* and the European Social Fund through a pre-doctoral grant (EDU/1100/2017).
 The project leading to these results has received also funding from "la Caixa" Foundation, under agreement LCF/PR/PR18/51130007.
 This material is based upon work supported by Google Cloud.

 ## License